DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     ```
     Where:
     - *changeit* is the fixed password to be used for the default truststore.jks file.
-    - *ECLIPSEINITDIR* is the Rule Designer installation directory next to the eclipse.ini file
+    - *ECLIPSEINITDIR* is the Rule Designer installation directory next to the eclipse.ini file.

 4. Restart Rule Designer.